prestonetorres/Frontend-take-home-assignment/README.md

 ## Submission

-Please submit your code as a GitHub repository.
+- Please submit your code as a GitHub repository.
 The repository should contain a README.md file that explains how to start and deploy your application, as well as any other relevant information.
+- Also, please deploy your solution to a free hosting platform of your choice and send us a test link.
+This is optional however, no evaluation point will be deducted if you don't deploy.

 ## Evaluation